 From an early age, climbing gives children the foundation to adapt to new and unknown situations.
 Whether your crawling infant climbs over some pillows or your toddler finds his way onto the back of your couch, climbing has several cognitive development benefits.
 Luckily for parents, furniture doesn’t need to be the source of this activity.
 Step2 has several climbing toys for kids to safely play on.

-Pretend play meets physical activity in our variety of kids’ climbers.
-With so many ways to play, climber toys keep kids interested (and outside) for hours!
-Plus, climbers are packed with many cognitive benefits for kids while they play.
-Read on to learn more about some cognitive benefits of climbers in our curated list!
+With so many ways to play, climbing toys keep kids entertained—and outside—for hours on end!
+Plus, kids’ climbing toys are a fun way to exercise their muscles and their minds.
+Read on to learn more about the cognitive benefits of climbers in our curated list!